 If the applicant is unable to attend the exam due to unforeseen circumstances that occur on exam day, the applicant must notify the College of their absence in writing immediately, but no later than five days after the scheduled exam.
 To rewrite, a letter from the applicant’s appropriate regulated health professional or other appropriate supporting documentation (e.g. death certificate, obituary notice) confirming the circumstance must be sent to the College within two weeks of the applicant’s notification of absence.
 An applicant who is absent on the day of the scheduled exam will not be able to rewrite until they provide the reason for their absence.
 Note: A partial refund may be issued due to unforeseen circumstances.

-Applicants who are not able to complete the exam for any reason (e.g., technical issues with their computer system, missed appointment) on the exam day will have an option to rebook their exam within a given timeline at the additional cost of $160.
-Applicants who choose not to rebook their exam within the given rebooking timeline will be required to pay the full exam fee of $400.
+Applicants who are not able to complete the exam for any reason (e.g., technical issues with their computer system, missed appointment) on the exam day will have an option to rebook their exam within a given timeline at an additional cost.
+Applicants who choose not to rebook their exam within the given rebooking timeline will be required to pay the full exam fee.
 These applicants must also pay the full exam fee again should they decide to write the exam in the future.

 If you can’t take the exam from home or office you can ask for special accommodations to write at a test centre.
-A request to write at a designated test centre will be considered on an individual basis and is contingent upon availability and other extenuating factors outside of the College’s control.
-Please be aware that you must notify the College of your request for accommodation by the deadline.
+A request to write at a designated test centre will be considered on an individual basis and is contingent upon availability and restrictions in place related to the COVID-19 pandemic.

 You can withdraw from writing the exam if you do not want to defer to the next available exam date.
-If you withdraw, you will receive a 50% refund of the exam fee if the withdrawal occurs at least 15 calendar days before the exam date.
+If you withdraw, you will receive a 50 per cent refund of the exam fee if the withdrawal occurs at least 15 calendar days before the exam date.
 If the withdrawal occurs within 15 calendar days of the exam date, you will not be refunded any amount.

 A partial refund may be issued to applicants who withdraw within 15 calendar days of the exam date with a documented illness or on compassionate grounds.
 View the Fee Refund Policy.